babylonlabs-io/finality-provider/docs/finality-provider-operation.md

 * Operating and maintaining your finality provider
 * Collecting rewards

 This is an operational guide intended for DevOps teams running finality providers.
 For conceptual understanding, see our [Technical Documentation](./docs/fp-core.md).
+Please review the [high-level](./README.md) documentation before proceeding to gain an overall understanding of the finality provider.

 ## Table of Contents